pcoyoy8/imagesApi/README.md

     For test purposes, you can use 775 or 777.
 2. Assign the right owner and group for `public/uploads` and `public/download`.
     In apache is `www-data:www-data`.
+    *Validate permissions for your environment*
 3. Create your `.env` file
-4. Add the database and url configuration
+4. Add the database, queue and url configuration
     ````
     APP_URL=http://images.local

+   QUEUE_CONNECTION=database

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306